atinux/nuxt-auth-utils/README.md

 4. Verify the signature with the created options in the first step
 5. Create a user (store the public key) / login the user and set the session

-In this module you are responsible for storing and retrieving the options from a persistent storage, and storing / retrieving the user and passkey.
+In this module you are responsible for storing and retrieving the options from a persistent storage, and storing / retrieving the user and credential.

 For this there are two special functions you need to define for this: `storeChallenge` and `getChallenge`.